Mota Lava and Ra, escape to the Banks Islands

 - White sand beaches and coral reefs around west Mota Lava

-- Climb the massive rocks on Ra.
+- Climb the boulders on Ra.

 - Climb the Sleeping Mountain on Mota Lava.
 It's a short